ayoolaolafenwa/PixelLib/docs/semantic.rst

 .. code-block:: python

-  Inference Time: 10.02 seconds
+  Inference Time: 8.19seconds

-It took 10.02  seconds to run semantic segmentation on the image.
+It took 8.19 seconds to run semantic segmentation on the image.

 **Specialised uses of PixelLib may require you to return the array of the segmentation's output.**